lake-wg/authz/draft-ietf-lake-authz.md

 #### Processing in V

 V performs the normal EDHOC verifications of message_3.
-V may retrieve CRED_U from a Credential Database, after having learnt ID_CRED_I from U.
+V may retrieve CRED_U from a Credential Database, after having learned ID_CRED_I from U.

 ## Authenticator <-> Enrollment Server (V <-> W) {#V-W}